vincentntang/vincent-blog-draft/devto-draft.md

 ## Directives

-Vue's built in directives make development a breeze.
+Vue's built-in directives make development a breeze.
 You could create iterable directives right inside your HTML.

 In React, this often meant making another component called "group(s)" and maybe one called "group".

 Vue, you can just dump the `v-for`, `v-if` etc right inside your HTML.
 Your logic coherently just makes sense looking at it.

 Alternatively, you can write your own directives!
-This let's you attach functionality to page page if necessary, making it easier to develop faster
+This lets you attach functionality to page if necessary, making it easier to develop faster

-One great use case for startups, is to develop a reporting system.
+One great use case for startups is to develop a reporting system.
 If a user clicks on a feature that doesn't yet exist, you can add a popup modal saying "Sorry we're working hard on this new feature!
 Come back later".
-In the background, you can make axios request to notify users really do want that feature.
+In the background, you can make Axios request to notify users really do want that feature.

 ## Mixins

 Some companies swear by these.
 It's a reusable code snippet library that can be implemented across multiple components.
-React out of the box does not have such a feature, you can alternative use callback functions instead that are made globally available
+React out of the box does not have such a feature, you can alternatively use callback functions instead that are made globally available

 ## Emitting Events

-Props are passed from parent to child component, via one way data binding.
+Props are passed from parent to child component, via one-way data binding.
 To handle business logic at the parent level, from the child component, you generally emit events.

 With Vue, there are two different ways.

 1. You can pass a reference to the function from parent to child
-2. Emit an event from child and capture the response in parent
+2. Emit an event from the child and capture the response in parent

 Most applications generally use #2.
-Example from a button that triggers a method in parent component
+Example from a button that triggers a method in the parent component

 ```vue
 <!-- Parent Component -->